Trijicon ACOG 3.5x35 Riflescope Red LED Illum .223 Crosshair Reticle, w/Thumbscrew Mount TA110-D-100495

 Description

-• ADVANCED OPTICS: 3.5x magnification with a 35mm objective lens for optimal balance between field of view and target acquisition
+• ADVANCED OPTICS: 3.5x magnification with a 35mm objective lens enhances target acquisition and clarity.

-• ILLUMINATED RETICLE: Red LED illuminated .223 crosshair reticle for enhanced visibility in various lighting conditions
+• ILLUMINATED RETICLE: Red LED illuminated .223 crosshair reticle improves visibility in low-light conditions.

-• DURABLE CONSTRUCTION: Rugged design built to withstand harsh environments and heavy recoil
+• DURABLE CONSTRUCTION: Built to withstand heavy recoil and harsh environments for long-lasting performance.

-• PRECISE ADJUSTMENTS: 0.5 MOA click value for accurate turret adjustments, allowing for fine-tuning of point of impact
+• PRECISE ADJUSTMENTS: 0.5 MOA click value for accurate turret adjustments, allowing precise impact fine-tuning.

-• GENEROUS EYE RELIEF: 2.4-inch eye relief provides comfort and safety during extended use or in high-recoil situations
+• GENEROUS EYE RELIEF: 2.4-inch eye relief provides comfort and safety during prolonged use or high-recoil scenarios.

-• WIDE FIELD OF VIEW: 28.9 feet at 100 yards for quick target acquisition and situational awareness
+• WIDE FIELD OF VIEW: 28.9 feet at 100 yards enables quick target acquisition and enhanced situational awareness.

-• COMPACT DESIGN: 8-inch length and 16.8 oz weight for improved maneuverability and reduced fatigue during extended use
+• COMPACT DESIGN: Lightweight 16.8 oz and 8-inch length for improved maneuverability and reduced fatigue.

 Specification Detail